junxit/us-congress-bills-115/metadata.md

 - 2017-06-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 122.
 - 2017-06-15 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3547-3548; text: CR S3548)
 - 2017-06-15 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3547-3548; text: CR S3548)
+- 2017-06-19 — Message on Senate action sent to the House.
+- 2017-06-20 — Received in the House.
+- 2017-06-20 — Referred to the House Committee on the Judiciary.